CT-Data-Collaborative/smarter-balanced-by-all-students/README.md

 Smarter Balanced reports the number and percentage of students assessed by the Smarter Balanced (SB) Assessment, per subgroup.

 Data Source: <http://edsight.ct.gov/>
+In 2017-2018, they changed column header names.
+So download raw data for 2017-2018 and manually change column names in .csv to match previous years.

 ## License MIT